IN THIS ARTICLE

 Although a Super Visa cannot be directly converted to a work permit, depending on their eligibility, your parents can apply separately for a work permit while they’re already in Canada.
 This process is lengthy and requires approval from the government.
 Transitioning from a super visa to a work permit is possible, though not assured.

 Super Visa holders are visitors first and temporary foreign workers later.
 The Super Visa was established for the Canadian government to keep families together — not as a labour program.
-This is the reason when we ask “can super visa work in Canada” or “can super visa holder work in Canada”, the answer based on: yes or no is NO.
+This is the reason when we ask “can a super visa work in Canada” or “can a super visa holder work in Canada”, the answer based on: yes or no is NO.

 Your parents will need to obtain a valid work permit to work in Canada when they hold a Super Visa.
-They will require a job offer, and perhaps an LMIA.
+They will require a job offer and perhaps an LMIA.
 That is, the application for a super visa work permit should be made with caution and preferably under the guidance of a licensed immigration consultant or a lawyer.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.